• Skip to primary navigation

 • All you need to prepare this tasty meze dish is to gather a few ingredients and mix.

-• Feta cheese - I prefer feta cheese made with sheep milk with high-fat content with a creamy texture.
+• Feta cheese - I prefer feta cheese made with sheep milk with a high-fat content with a creamy texture.

 Making this delicious dip is very simple and straightforward.
 However, to achieve the best results you need to follow a few simple steps: